Post-2015 Development Agenda: Governance

 Their findings focus on national level governance 'because of the growing body of evidence relevant to development progress available at this level.'

 Global governance is also important to the authors of the report.
 They recognise a strong interest in bringing on-board multilateral institutions, the private sector and non-governmental organisations in a future framework, based on the 'recognition that they can help or hinder future development outcomes.'

-They call for more work on global governance, and for the identification of viable options for doing so effectively, ambitious goals in the global consultation on governance and post 2015 goals and an open conversation and debate with new actors.
+They called for further work on global governance, including the identification of viable options for improving its effectiveness.
+They also highlighted the need for ambitious goals in the global consultation on governance and post-2015 goals, as well as open discussion and debate involving new actors.

 Global web platforms

 Launched in September 2012, the web platform, is a repository for both the thematic and the national consultations.
 It allows people from all over the world to participate in the global conversation on the issue they want to highlight in the post-2015 development debate.
 Moreover, the website hosts a complementary global survey, which asks people to submit their six priorities for a better world.

 In February 2014, the UN Special Envoy for Youth and the president of the General Assembly launched the Global Partnership for Youth in the Post-2015 Development Agenda, with a Crowdsourcing platform to consolidate concrete language for youth priorities in the post-2015 goals.